vdemichev/DiaNN/README.md

 ### Raw data formats

 Formats supported: Sciex .wiff, Bruker .d, Thermo .raw, .mzML and .dia (format used by DIA-NN to store spectra).
 Conversion from any supported format to .dia is possible (except for Slice-type acqusitions on timsTOFs).
-When running on Linux (native builds, not Wine), only .d, .mzML, and .dia data are supported.
+When running on Linux (native builds, not Wine), only .d, .raw, .mzML, and .dia data are supported.

 For .wiff support, download and install [ProteoWizard](http://proteowizard.sourceforge.net/download.html) - choose the version (64-bit) that supports "vendor files").
 Then copy all files with 'Clearcore' or 'Sciex' in their name (these will be .dll files) from the ProteoWizard folder to the DIA-NN installation folder (the one which contains diann.exe, DIA-NN.exe and a bunch of other files).

-Reading Thermo .raw files requires [Thermo MS File Reader](https://thermo.flexnetoperations.com/control/thmo/login?nextURL=%2Fcontrol%2Fthmo%2Fdownload%3Felement%3D6306677) to be installed.
-It is essential to use specifically the version by the link above (3.0 SP3).

 .mzML files should be centroided and contain data as spectra (e.g. SWATH/DIA) and not chromatograms.

 <details>
   <summary>Technology support</summary>